ktb92154/sensorReporter-lite/README.md

 is and example.
 These sensors will receive events and report them instead of requiring polling.
 To turn off polling in the config file a Poll = -1 is used.

-3. Finally, Actuators subscribe to some communication desintaion (MQTT is currently only supported) and perform some action when commanded.
-The rpiGPIOActuator is an example of an Actuator that will toggle or set the configured pin upon receipt of a message.
+3. Finally, Actuators subscribe to some communication destination (MQTT is currently only supported) and perform some action when commanded.

 Upon receipt of any message on the incoming destination configured in the MQTT section, the script will publish the current state of all configured polling